Metrication: Switzerland (1801–1877)

 According to the 1848 Constitution the federal foot was to come into force throughout the country.
 In Geneva, a committee chaired by Guillaume Henri Dufour militated in favor of maintaining the decimal metric system in the French-speaking cantons and against the standardization of weights and measures in Switzerland on the basis of the metric foot.
 In 1868 the metric system was legalized alongside the federal foot, which was a first step towards its definitive introduction.
 Cantonal calibrators were supervised by a Federal Bureau of Verification created in 1862, whose management was entrusted to Heinrich von Wild from 1864.
-In 1875, the competence for weights and measures was assigned to the Confederation and Switzerland represented by Adolphe Hirsch joined the Metre Convention.
+In 1875, the responsibility for weights and measures was transferred back from the cantons to the Confederation, and Switzerland (represented by Adolphe Hirsch) joined the Metre Convention.
 The same year a federal law imposed the metric system from 1 January 1877.
 In 1977, Switzerland joined the International System of Units.

-United Kingdom
+United Kingdom (1824–present)

-In 1824 the Weights and Measures Act imposed one standard 'imperial' system of weights and measures on the British Empire.
+The Weights and Measures Act 1824 (5 Geo.
+4. c.
+74) imposed one standard 'imperial' system of weights and measures on the British Empire.
 The effect of this act was to standardise existing British units of measure rather than to align them with the metric system.

-During the next eighty years a number of Parliamentary select committees recommended the adoption of the metric system, each with a greater degree of urgency, but Parliament prevaricated.
-A Select Committee report of 1862 recommended compulsory metrication, but with an "Intermediate permissive phase"; Parliament responded in 1864 by legalising metric units only for 'contracts and dealings'.
+During the next eighty years a number of parliamentary select committees recommended the adoption of the metric system, each with a greater degree of urgency, but Parliament prevaricated.
+A select committee report of 1862 recommended compulsory metrication, but with an "Intermediate permissive phase"; Parliament responded in 1864 by legalising metric units only for 'contracts and dealings'.
 The United Kingdom initially declined to sign the Treaty of the Metre, but did so in 1883.
 Meanwhile, British scientists and technologists were at the forefront of the metrication movement – it was the British Association for the Advancement of Science that promoted the CGS system of units as a coherent system and it was the British firm Johnson Matthey that was accepted by the CGPM in 1889 to cast the international prototype metre and kilogram.

-In 1895 another Parliamentary select committee recommended the compulsory adoption of the metric system after a two-year permissive period.
-The 1897 Weights and Measures Act legalised the metric units for trade, but did not make them mandatory.
-A bill to make the metric system compulsory in order to enable the British industrial base to fight off the challenge of the nascent German base passed through the House of Lords in 1904, but did not pass in the House of Commons before the next general election was called.
-Following opposition by the Lancashire cotton industry, a similar bill was defeated in 1907 in the House of Commons by 150 votes to 118.
+In 1895, another parliamentary select committee recommended the compulsory adoption of the metric system after a two-year permissive period.
+The Weights and Measures (Metric System) Act 1897 (60 & 61 Vict. c.
+46) legalised the metric units for trade, but did not make them mandatory.
+A bill to make the metric system compulsory to help the British industrial base fight off the challenge of the nascent German base passed through the House of Lords in 1904, but did not pass in the House of Commons before the next general election was called.
+Following opposition by the Lancashire cotton industry, a similar bill was defeated in the House of Commons in 1907 by 150 votes to 118.